MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ## Opt out of diagnostic data collection

-Microsoft Edge Driver sends diagnostic data, such as the [New Session WebDriver command][WebDriverProtocolNewSession], to Microsoft by default.
+By default, Microsoft Edge Driver sends diagnostic data such as the [New Session WebDriver command][WebDriverProtocolNewSession] to Microsoft.
 To turn off the diagnostic data collection for Microsoft Edge Driver, set the `MSEDGEDRIVER_TELEMETRY_OPTOUT` environment variable to `1` or `true`.
 For more information about the data that Microsoft Edge Driver collects, navigate to the [Microsoft Edge Privacy Whitepaper][MicrosoftEdgePrivacyWhitepaper].

 ## See also